 As for one click file host websites, the files doesn’t stay online for very long because a simple DMCA report will cause the files to be removed from the user’s account.
 A useful feature found in some BitTorrent client software is the ability to preview the video by streaming or playing while the download is in progress.
 This can quickly give you a good idea if the quality of the video and audio is acceptable and whether to continue or terminate the download, saving both time and bandwidth.

 Third party software or download managers that have the ability to preview video or audio files hosted on one click file hosting websites used to exist but have long been discontinued due to lack of interest and dealing with the complexity in real time streaming while downloading multiple compressed parts.
 Fortunately there is a manual way to preview video or audio files from one click file host websites without the need to fully download all parts.
-There are a couple of software tools that you need in order to preview files from links such as Rapidgator and Uploaded.
-You will need a web browser preferably Mozilla Firefox, non alpha or beta version of 7-Zip archiver, and a good media player such as SMPlayer or MPC-HC.

 The first step is to use Firefox web browser to download a file partially (around 30MB should be enough), then right click and pause the download.
 We mentioned earlier that Firefox is preferred because the partially downloaded file which is being paused can be extracted.
 This is however not possible in Chrome or Opera because 7-Zip will complain that the file is being used by another process and doesn’t allow you to extract.